dkwan33/Python-Randgur/README.md

 # Python-Randgur
-Random Imgur Generator in Python
+Random Imgur Generator in Python.
+Created as a multi-stage project for teaching myself Python.